yeonjun-git/AutoTraining/README.md

 # autotraining

-# code will update at "dbsave-airflow-1"
+# application code will update at branch "dbsave-airflow-1"
 ## Personal project for training
 ## before join a company of best
 # 아 신나